-Safe Choices focuses on improving the health and safety of women who are currently or have been in abusive same-sex/gender relationships by empowering women and strengthening our communities to respond to this issue.
+Safe Choices focuses on improving the health and safety of LGBT2SQ (lesbian, gay, bisexual, trans, Two-Spirit and queer) folks and gender diverse individuals who are currently or have been in abusive relationships, and preventing relationship violence.

-Please note: Safe Choices services are available only in areas served by Vancouver Coastal Health.
-All services are free of charge.
+Please note: Safe Choices services are available free of charge only in areas served by Vancouver Coastal Health.

 The Safe Choices Program offers:

-- Workshops about healthy relationships and violence in relationships for women in same-sex/gender relationships.
+- Workshops about healthy relationships and violence in LGBT2SQ people’s relationships.

-- Publications about healthy relationships and violence in same-sex/gender relationships.
+- Publications about healthy relationships and violence in LGBT2SQ people’s relationships.

-- Consultation and training for service providers and systems personnel who want to make their services more effective and accessible for women in same-sex/gender relationships.
+- Consultation and training for service providers and systems personnel who want to make their services more effective and accessible for queer and trans folks.

-- Referrals to appropriate support services for women in same-sex/gender relationships.
+- Referrals to appropriate support services for LGBT2SQ people.
 (Please contact us for this service.)

 Safe Choices is managed by EVA BC and funded by the SMART Fund of Vancouver Coastal Health.